LOUIE BLUIE FESTIVAL PERFORMERS (2016)

-This festival seeks to highlight the great variety of music in East Tennessee – something Howard Armstrong not only appreciated, but embraced.
+The festival seeks to highlight East Tennessee's great variety of music — something Howard Armstrong not only appreciated but fully embraced.
 He could often be heard singing German drinking songs in a bar right alongside jazz songs or old-time string music.
-We hope you will hear both music you know and love at this year’s festival and perhaps music that you’ve never heard before!
+We hope you will hear both music you know and love at the festival and perhaps music that you’ve never heard before!

 Ray Kamalay covers the rhythm on guitar.
 He is a long-time professional musician who has shared the stage with many great performers, including Mark O’Connor, Doc Watson, Jethro Burns, Steve Goodman, Joel Mabus and Holly Near.
 Ray began performing with Howard and Ralphe in 1988 when the three of them formed the Howard Armstrong Trio.

 John Reynolds is an old-time music whiz in violin, mandolin, and trombone.
 Early on, as an ethnomusicology student at Kent State University, John was influenced by a number of traditional music masters including our own Howard Armstrong, whom John knew and performed with for decades; the Cleveland gypsy violinist Ernie King, with whom John was awarded an Ohio Arts Council apprenticeship, and Bluegrass master fiddler Ray Sponaugle.

 Watch the Trio in action on YouTube